Men's Club Steak and Scotch Dinner in the Sukkah

 Our newest tradition, STEAK & SCOTCH IN THE SUKKAH, was a great success.
 The first annual event had a big turnout and all who attended sampled different types of scotches and enjoyed a steak dinner grilled on our new Beth Sholom mega gas grill, very generously donated by Jerry and Anna Green.
 Join your Beth Sholom buddies and friends next year for a similar event.

 Men's Club - Religious and Educational

-Men’s Club Sponsored Evening Adult Education with Rabbi David Glanzberg-Krainin and Rabbi Andrew Merow.
+Men’s Club Sponsored Evening Adult Education with Rabbi David Glanzberg-Krainin and Rabbi Andrea Merow.

 Judaism transcends the boundaries of time and place through continuous adult learning.
 Men's Club extends an invitation to the Beth Sholom community to explore our religion, culture and heritage.
 We will meet to explore ancient texts and modern themes through interactive and stimulating discussions.
 Courses will focus on text study and an exploration of the self, the family, the community and the larger world around us.
 Join the fun at this highly anticipated and always enjoyable get-together, expertly brought to you by Rabbi Glanzberg-Krainin and Rabbi Merow.
 All are welcome.

 For approximately twenty years, Beth Sholom volunteers, led by the Men's Club, have been visiting the Jewish prisoners and conducting services at Graterford Prison, a maximum security penal institution.
 We conduct services in the Jewish chapel, address religious and spiritual needs, teach some Torah and discuss current events.